techidaily/site-facebook/source/_posts/act-now-restore-control-over-a-stolen-social-media-account.md

 ### 2\.
 Report the Facebook Hack

- If your account was not only hacked, but is sending out ads and spam to your friends, you must report it as compromised to Facebook using[Facebook.com/hacked/](http://www.facebook.com/hacked/) .
+ If your account was not only hacked, but is sending out ads and spam to your friends, you must report it as compromised to Facebook using [Facebook.com/hacked/](http://www.facebook.com/hacked/) .

 ![Facebook Hacked Report](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/facebook-hacked-report.jpg)